Ambassador Hashmi Meets With New Envoy Of Bangladesh To China In Beijing - UrduPoint

 During the productive and cordial meeting, the two sides discussed their respective bilateral relationships with China.

-The two ambassadors noted that both Pakistan and Bangladesh were good friends and partners of China.
+The two ambassadors noted that both Pakistan and Bangladesh are good friends and partners of China.

-A productive and cordial meeting with Ambassador Md.
-Nazmul Islam, the new envoy of Bangladesh to China.

 Recent Stories